MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/sdk/gettargetedusers-method-in-class-ccm_appdeploymenttype.md

 ms.reviewer: mstewart,aaroncz
 ---
 # GetTargetedUsers Method in Class CCM_AppDeploymentType
-The `GetTargetedUsers` Windows Management Instrumentation (WMI) class method, in Configuration Manager, that retrieves the targeted users of an application deployment type.
+The `GetTargetedUsers` Windows Management Instrumentation (WMI) class method in Configuration Manager that retrieves the targeted users of an application deployment type.

  The following syntax is simplified from Managed Object Format (MOF) code and defines the method.